reviewdog/reviewdog/proto/rdp/README.md

 ### Consumer: RDP Report Formatter
 *Not implemented yet*

-There are many diagnostic output format (report format) and each diagnostic tool implement them on their own. e.g. [eslint](https://eslint.org/docs/user-guide/formatters) support more than 10 formats like stylish, compact, codeframe, html, etc...
+There are many diagnostic output formats (report formats) and each diagnostic tool implements them on their own. e.g. [eslint](https://eslint.org/docs/user-guide/formatters) support more than 10 formats like stylish, compact, codeframe, html, etc...
 Users may want to use a certain format for every diagnostic tools they use, but not all tools support their desired format.
 It takes time to implement many